The 100 Best Songs Of 2017 (80-61)

 "Alleyway"

 Anna Tivel has one of those voices that shivers with intimacy, so even when she's singing about cars and the weather, you lean in to hear how she puts the words together.
-At first, "Alleyway" seems like a modest little finger-picked slice of lonely life, with details about traffic standing in for emotions Tivel's narrator isn't ready to lay bare.
+At first, "Alleyway" seems like a modest little fingerpicked slice of lonely life, with details about traffic standing in for emotions Tivel's narrator isn't ready to lay bare.
 But she's built the song carefully, revealing a little more information in each verse until the true loss at its center reaches back and colors everything that comes before. —Jacob Ganz

 63. Jorja Smith